Julien-Devos/ProjetAppSINF-Final/README.md

 The goal of the project is to create a website that have a database, users accounts with login system and search into the database.
 For the final project, we were free to choose the subject of the website.
-The only constraint were that we have to use the systems listed before and use the following technologies.\
+The only constraint were that we had to use the systems listed before and use the following technologies.\
 We had to use MongoDB and Node.js with express, hogan and consolidate.

 ## Requirements: